plone/plone.app.jquerytools/README.txt

 in an overlay.
 You could use::

     jq('#siteaction-sitemap a').prepOverlay({
-        subtype:'ajax',
+        subtype: 'ajax',
-        urlmatch:'$',urlreplace:' #content > *'
+        filter: '#content > *'
         });

-The urlmatch/urlreplace code adds a selector to the end of the URL when it calls JQuery's load to get the content, picking up only what's inside the
+The filter code causes the overlay handler to load only a portion of the AJAX-loaded HTML into the overlay, picking up only what's inside the
 #content div.

-If you don't specify a selection from the loaded page's DOM, you'll get everything inside the body section of the page.
+If you don't specify a filter, you'll get
+everything inside the body section of the page -- not usually what you want.

-Some browsers cache AJAX loads, so a random argument is added to URLs.
+Some browsers cache AJAX loads, so a random argument is automatically added to URLs.

+NOTE: the  "ajax_load" query string argument is automatically added to AJAX urls and may be used in templates to determine which resources are shipped for AJAX overlays.
+Plone 4's main template uses this to exclude nearly all elements of the page outside the content area.

 AJAX Forms
 ----------

-The overlay helper can automatically handle having forms that are within the overlay by making an AJAX post action, then replacing the overlay content with the results.
+The overlay helper can automatically handle forms that are within the overlay by making an AJAX post action, then replacing the overlay content with the results.